JustAnOpossum/Better-Discord-Screen-Share/README.md

 Open port 443

 Run this command in the server directory.
-Put in your domain and email address
+Put in your domain and email address.

+Depending on the speed of your computer it could take a couple of minutes.

 By running this command you agree to the Lets Encrypt Terms and Conditions found [here](https://letsencrypt.org/documents/LE-SA-v1.0.1-July-27-2015.pdf)